 President, Georgia Tech

 Ángel Cabrera is the 12th president of the Georgia Institute of Technology.
-One of America’s leading research universities, Georgia Tech serves 44,000 students through top-ranked graduate and undergraduate programs ranging from engineering and science to business, computing, design, and liberal arts, and receives more than $1.2 billion in research awards every year.
+One of America’s leading research universities, Georgia Tech serves nearly 48,000 students through top-ranked graduate and undergraduate programs ranging from engineering and science to business, computing, design, and liberal arts, and receives $1.45 billion in annual research awards.